 Photo: Stuart Lowe

-Violinist Byungchan Lee is a sought-after performer in solo, chamber, and orchestral concerts on the international stage.
-First garnering global attention as prizewinner of the inaugural 2009 Yuri Yankelevitch International Violin Competition, he was selected as one of Canadian Broadcasting Corporation’s “Next!” classical music stars in 2015 and was subsequently named one of their “30 Hot Canadian Classical Musicians Under 30” in 2017.
-Lee has played alongside Stevie Wonder at the Bell Centre in Montreal, and was featured as solo violinist in photographer Edward Burtynsky’s digital installation “In the Wake of Progress” filmed at Yonge-Dundas Square in Toronto.
-He has been featured in The Strad and La Scena Musicale, and heard on CBC/Radio-Canada, ICI Musique, The New Classical FM, and BBC Radio 3 (UK).
-He has also performed in most major halls across Canada, and in prominent venues around the world including Alice Tully Hall and David Geffen Hall at Lincoln Center, Carnegie Hall, the Helsinki Music Centre, and the Berwaldhallen in Stockholm.
+Lee has performed alongside Stevie Wonder at Montreal’s Bell Centre and was featured as solo violinist in Edward Burtynsky’s digital installation In the Wake of Progress in Toronto.
+His performances have been highlighted in The Strad and La Scena Musicale, and broadcast on CBC/Radio-Canada, ICI Musique, The New Classical FM, and BBC Radio 3.
+He has appeared in major halls across Canada and internationally, including Alice Tully Hall, David Geffen Hall, Carnegie Hall, Helsinki Music Centre, and Berwaldhallen in Stockholm.